What Is Balsa Wood For Dollhouse Furniture And What Are The Advantages?

 I don’t think there is not much else to say as an intro, so let’s dive right into it;-)

-What Is Balsa Wood and is it good for miniatures?
+What Is Balsa Wood and is it good for dollhouses and miniatures?

 Balsa wood is the lightest kind of wood that is commonly available in craft stores, at six to nine pounds per cubic foot, and perfectly suitable to craft miniatures, in my opinion! (also check out the pros and cons below in this article)